lyndon025/playtested/src/content/article/2023-03-31-restore-the-planet-one-step-at-a-time--first-impressions---terra-nil.md

 ---
-title: "Restore the planet, one step at a time | First Impressions - Terra Nil"
+author: lyndonguitar
+category: Review
-description: "What if the idea of a city building game is turned on its head?
+description: What if the idea of a city building game is turned on its head?
 Whereas the main objective of the game is not to build a huge bustling city, but instead to build a natural living world without any trace of technology or artificiality?
   Terra Nil is exactly that game for a change.
-A strategy game where players construct and deconstruct terraforming structures with the ultimate goal of restoring the land."
+A strategy game where players construct and deconstruct terraforming structures with the ultimate goal of restoring the land.
+featured: false
 pubDate: 2023-03-31
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "terra-nil"]
+tags:
-featured: false
+- taptap
+- terra-nil
-thumb: "/images/reviews/2023-03-31-restore-the-planet-one-step-at-a-time--first-impressions---terra-nil-0.avif"
+thumb: /images/reviews/2023-03-31-restore-the-planet-one-step-at-a-time--first-impressions---terra-nil-0.avif
+title: Restore the planet, one step at a time | First Impressions - Terra Nil
 ---

 <div class="gallery">